Tips for Student Success

 - Summer Semester: 3-9 credit hours

 Your second year in the program, enroll full-time each fall and spring, and take summer classes as needed to earn 30 hours.
-Consider taking online classes for flexibility, but make sure you talk to a Student Development Counselor about any additional out of pocket fees for online classes.
+Consider taking online classes for flexibility, but make sure you talk to a Student Success Counselor about any additional out of pocket fees for online classes.

 Check out these resources to see how the benefits of enrolling full-time after your first semester with MC and enrolling in summer classes will help you graduate on time: Graduate On Time With MC and Benefits of Summer Enrollment with MC.